luxass/github-action-template-webpack/README.md

 # github-action-template-webpack

-An opinionated github actions template
+An opinionated GitHub Actions Template using [webpack](https://webpack.js.org) for bundling.

 ## Try it now!